what grace jones taught me about fashion and ferocity

 New York writer Ashley Ford delves into the très strange and sexy allure of Grace Jones, circa 1992.

 There are few things I'm more grateful for than the lack of censorship in my childhood.
-When the 1993 Tina Turner biopic What's Love Got To Do With It? hit theatres, my grandmother and I saw it opening weekend.
+When the 1993 Tina Turner biopic What's Love Got To Do With It? hit theaters, my grandmother and I saw it opening weekend.
 I was five years old.
 Two years later, I overheard my mother telling my aunt she couldn't lend her our rented tape of Poetic Justice, since she'd promised me I could watch it the following day.
-Both of these movies were rated R, but I was permitted to watch them until I'd memorised entire scenes of dialogue.
-The only films or music I can remember being restricted involved some form of witchcraft, chanting, or mystical behaviour my mother feared might bring the devil into her house.
-I harboured no such fear.
+Both of these movies were rated R, but I was permitted to watch them until I'd memorized entire scenes of dialogue.
+The only films or music I can remember being restricted involved some form of witchcraft, chanting, or mystical behavior my mother feared might bring the devil into her house.
+I harbored no such fear.

 My brother covered his head with a blanket during the scene where Strangé is in her own commercial, her eyes wild, teeth bared, giving birth to a bottle of perfume inside a skirt made of branches.

 "She's scary," he said.
-I worried he'd yell for our mum and ask her to pick another movie.
+I worried he'd yell for our mom and ask her to pick another movie, probably The Land Before Time again.
 The thought filled me with indignant rage.
 I'd only just met this woman, and I wasn't going to let him take her away from me.
 I reached over and put my hand over his mouth.